trinhlehainam/Isekaijitaku/forgejo/action-runner/windows/SETUP_GITEA_RUNNER.md

 - System-wide Installation (`-InstallSpace system`):
   - `install`: Requires admin
   - `register-task`: Requires admin
-  - `get-status`: No admin required
+  - `status`: No admin required
   - `remove-task`: Requires admin
-  - `update-runner`: Requires admin
+  - `update`: Requires admin when task exists and is running
   - `uninstall`: Requires admin (only when removing system-wide installation or task exists)

 - User Space Installation (`-InstallSpace user`):
   - No admin privileges required for any action except:
     - When task scheduler entry exists (for uninstall)
+    - When updating with task running (for update)
   - All other operations within user's home directory

 ### Examples